jastice/my-little-pong/README.md

 * `w`/`s` to move Luna
 * `up`/`down` to move Celestia
-* reload to start a new game when you lose the ball
+* new ball immediately appears when you lose it

+There are no scores.